librz/how-to-bash/commands/git.md

 - change commit message of last commit: `git commit --amend -m "new message"` (note: this will delete the old commit & generate a new commit with a new commit id and message)
 - include more changes to last commit without updating commit message: `git commit --amend --no-edit`
-- push to remote after history is rewritten: `git push -f` (note: -f is dangerous, only do this if the commit you are rewriting is already pushed to remote branch)
+- push to remote after history is rewritten: `git push -f` (note: -f is dangerous especially when there are other team members who work on the same branch, only do this if the commit you are rewriting is already pushed to remote branch)
 - change any message in history: `git rebase -i {{ any parent commit id before the commit you want to change }}`

 ---